se-edu/learningresources/contents/linux/shell.md

      echo "error occured during execution." fi
 ```
-Another useful command is `|`, which chained linux commands together, as such the output of previous commands is paased as input to the next command.
+Another useful command is `|`, which chained linux commands together, as such the output of previous commands is passed as input to the next command.

 Suppose you want to check the status of process `p` running on your system.
 Thus you typed in `ps aux`, and all the processes are listed, but there are too many processes that you can't find `p`.
 As such, you can pass the result of `ps aux` to `grep 'p'` to capture process `p`'s status.
 Thus the command will be look like `ps aux | grep 'p'`.